itsjoshuagraves/digitalgarden/content/tools/guides/screener-questions/index.md

 ## How would you define user experience design?
 - Looking for the candidate to articulate that UX puts the user's needs in the core of what is designed and how.
-- Design is not just what it looks like but how it works
+- Design is not just what it looks like but how it works.
 - Describe your design process.
 How does it change depending on the project?
 - Candidate should be able to articulate how different tools and parts of the process answer different questions.
-- Candidate puts user needs and business needs in balance in their design process
+- Candidate puts user needs and business needs in balance in their design process.
-- Candidate demonstrates the ability to work backwards from desired outcomes towards design solutions
+- Candidate demonstrates the ability to work backwards from desired outcomes towards design solutions.
 - How do you know that what you're designing works for the user?
 - Candidate should be able to articulate a clear path to user research, discovery of new issues and how they make changes based on that.